emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Does have a search AI to help find new stuff. ✔️

 ***
+## PopcornMovies
+### Score: 18/20
+1. Streams load very fast. ✔️
+1. Content is 1080p, but it cant be lowered. ⚠️
+1. Finds streams quickly, including older content. ✔️
+1. It has 3 hosts, and it does auto-switch if one fails. ✔️
+1. The site does have episode auto-next. ✔️
+1. UI is very good, modern looking with lots to look at. ✔️
+1. Has built in subs for most content. ✔️
+1. They have movies, shows and anime. ✔️
+1. Has watchlists and history when you make account. ✔️
+1. Has decent sorting and some collections, but more media discoverability options could be added. ⚠️

+***
 ## Hexa
 ### Score: 18/20
 1. Streams load very fast. ✔️